 Once the icons are turned on, they work similar to PivotTable icons in Excel.

 The expansion state of the matrix will save with your report.
 A matrix can be pinned to a dashboard expanded or collapsed.
 When that dashboard tile is selected, and the report opens, the expansion state can still be changed in the report.

 If you're building a report on top of an Analysis Services multidimensional model, there are some special considerations for expand/collapse if the model uses the Default Member feature.
 For more information, see Work with multidimensional models in Power BI.

 Using drill-down actions with the matrix visual

 With the matrix visual, you can do all sorts of interesting drill-down activities that weren't available before.
 This includes the ability to drill down using rows, columns, and even into individual sections and cells.
 Let's take a look at how each of these works.

 In the Visualizations pane, when you add multiple fields to the Rows section of the Fields well, you enable drill-down actions on the rows of the matrix visual.
 This is similar to creating a hierarchy, which then allows you to drill down (and then back up) through that hierarchy, and analyze the data at each level.

 In the following image, the Rows section contains Sales stage and Opportunity size, creating a grouping (or hierarchy) in the rows that we can drill to see details.

-When the visual has grouping created in the Rows section, the visual itself displays the drill and expand icons in the top-left corner of the visual.
+When the visual has a grouping created in the Rows section, the visual itself displays the drill and expand icons in a top corner of the visual.

 Similar to the drill and expand behavior in other visuals, selecting those buttons lets us drill down (or back up) through the hierarchy.
 In this case, we can drill down from Sales stage to Opportunity size, as shown in the following image, where the drill down one level icon (the pitchfork) has been selected.